etchteam/make-this-website-better/README.md

 - Documentation (doing that right now)
 - Accessibility (both for people with disabilities and things which affect readability for abled people etc)
 - Security/Privacy (not a huge concern b/c there's no way of anything being exposed rn)
+- Actually host the site (what's a bigger improvement than actually being able to access the site?)

 - What are the user's objectives?
 What are the business' objectives?